Enigmatic-Smile/docs/select/sdks/ios/migration-guide.md

     }

     private func configureFidel() {
-        // It is recommended to store the SDK key on your backend and retrieve it
+        // We recommend storing the SDK key on your server.
+Please use one of your endpoints to
-        // before starting to use the SDK.
+        // retrieve it and then configure the sdkKey property with it.
         Fidel.sdkKey = "Your Fidel SDK Key" //was apiKey Fidel.programID = "Your program ID" //was programId Fidel.bannerImage = UIImage(named: "fdl_test_banner")